No. 73 Squadron RAF: Combat operations

 future Air Vice-Marshal Geoffrey Pidcock.

 In March 1918 the squadron was moved to the south of the British Front where it became engaged in the German offensive between Cambrai and St. Quentin where low level strafing was carried out.

 In August the squadron was attached to the Tank Corps for special duties in connection with anti-tank gun strafing and took part in a succession of battles on the Third and Fourth Army Fronts.
 During this phase the squadron expended 25,000 rounds of ammunition and 160 25 lb.
 Cooper bombs in one day's flying.

-At the cessation of hostilities the Camels of No. 73 were disposed of and the personnel posted to Yatesbury, where the squadron was disbanded.
+At the cessation of hostilities the Camels of No. 73 were disposed of and the personnel posted to RAF Yatesbury, where the squadron was disbanded.
 During wartime operations the pilots of the squadron had destroyed or sent down out of control 132 enemy aircraft.

 Aircraft used

 As at 1 October 1917, the squadron had the following aircraft: